 Does each tech have their day laid out BEFORE they arrive at work with a stack of Job Folders holding all paperwork for each stop?
 Then clipped to the top folder there should be:

 A Production Day Sheet detailing out their entire day.

 CLICK HERE for a free instant download of the Production Day Sheet (PDS) I used.

 “Office Notes comments” section: Your techs can’t comply with customer requests, details and /or cautions if they don’t know about them!
 So for each job the office should write notes like “Lock the door when done”, “See the neighbor for a key at…” or “Special caution with her flower beds”, etc. These notes increase efficiency and avoid negative Moments of Truth.

 “Tech comments” section: Techs should write down their observations/suggestions here.
 (Office/tech communication must be a “two-way street”.)

 CAUTION: I HATED being surprised in business.
 So the tech should call the office right away after leaving the job with any “customer issues” .
 Now your office staff will be forewarned before making the all-important Immediate Quality Check Call.

-A Production Day Sheet will also dramatically increase daily efficiency and net profits!
-Let’s talk about this in our PDS Part Two real soon…
+A Production Day Sheet will also dramatically increase your daily efficiency and net profits!
+CLICK HERE for PDS Part Two: Using a Daily Load List